osayemidaniele4e/msdat-personal/docs/guide/custom-dashboard.md

 ### Some Key functions

-This function in the dynamic dashboard folder of the MSDAT modules helps us push selected data into the msdat dashboard config array.
+This function in the dynamic dashboard folder of the MSDAT modules helps us push selected data into the msdat platform config array.

 ```js
     if (this.$store.state.CUSTOM_DASHBOARD_STORE.customDashboard === true) {